nova1023/rcb-final/README.md

 # Mostly Cryptic

-Mostly Cryptic in an online multiplayer card game.
+Mostly Cryptic is an online multiplayer card game.
+Each game consists of four players and each player is dealt six cards of images.

 ## How to get started
-Sign up and create an account or Sign-in as a guest.
+Sign up and create an account or just enter a nickname and play as a guest.
 In the lobby you can chat with other players and join a game to play.
-In your game
+While playing in your game you can chat with your fellow game players.
 When the game is over you could linger and chat or exit the game and return to the lobby.

 ## Game Rules

-One player is the storyteller for the turn and looks at the images on the 6 cards in her hand.
-From one of these, she makes up a sentence and says it out loud (without showing the card to the other players).
+One player is the storyteller for the turn and looks at the images of the 6 cards in her hand.
+From one of these, she chooses a card, makes up a clue, and submits them.

-Each other player selects the card in their hands which best matches the sentence and gives the selected card to the storyteller, without showing it to the others.
+Each other player submits the card in their hands which best matches the clue.

-The storyteller shuffles her card with all the received cards.
-All pictures are shown face up and every player has to bet upon which picture was the storyteller's.
+All card pictures are shown face up and every player has to guess and submit which picture was the storyteller's.

 If nobody or everybody finds the correct card, the storyteller scores 0, and each of the other players scores 2.
 Otherwise the storyteller and whoever found the correct answer score 3.
 Players score 1 point for every vote for their own card.